conventional-changelog/get-pkg-repo/README.md

 Type: `boolean`

-If you want to fix your typical typos automatically, pass true.
-See [the list of predefined typos](typos.json).
+If you want to fix your typical typos automatically pass `true`.

+> Please keep in mind that this feature may be removed in the future.
+The [`repository`](https://docs.npmjs.com/files/package.json#repository) field in `package.json` is well documented and it should be correctly spelled.

 ## CLI